-Springfield College considers the following information as "directory information": name; campus mailbox, campus phone number, enroll ment status, dates of attendance at the College, major, credit hours earned; degrees earned; honors received.
+Springfield College considers the following information as "directory information": name; campus mailbox, campus phone number, enrollment status, dates of attendance at the College, major, credit hours earned; degrees earned; honors received.

-- 2. Information may be shared with and by Springfield College faculty and staff who have a legitimate educational interest in the student. - 3.
-Academic information may be shared with parents of sutdents who complete an authorization to release academic records information.
+2. Information may be shared with and by Springfield College faculty and staff who have a legitimate educational interest in the student.

+3. Academic information may be shared with parents of students who complete an authorization to release academic records information, or if parents provide the registrar with an annual copy of thier federal income tax return documenting the student as a dependent.